mono/website/docs/gui/gtksharp/new-in-version-2x.md

 Use the new gtk-dotnet.dll assembly to open up the power of System.Drawing to your new application, or to port your existing custom controls to Gtk.

-See the API here: [http:/monodoc/T:Gtk.DotNet.Graphics Gtk.DotNet.Graphics].
+See the API here: [Gtk.DotNet.Graphics](http://docs.go-mono.com/index.aspx?link=T:Gtk.DotNet.Graphics).

 You can find a sample with various patterns in the Gtk\# distribution in the samples directory as "DrawingSample.cs"